andrelahud-art/COMPANIONX/README.md

 ### Vercel (Recommended)

-**Note:** The project includes `vercel.json` with automatic configuration for pnpm 8.15.0 via corepack.
+**Note:** The project includes `vercel.json` that pins pnpm 8.15.1 in the install/build commands, so Vercel uses the same version as local development.

 1. **Push to GitHub**